IstvanGercsak/BudgetCalculator-ThirdMileStoneProject/Readme.md

         5. Paste the link there that you copied before
         6. For additional help you can more information under this [link](https://help.github.com/en/articles/cloning-a-repository)
     - Online: (Need to expand)
-        1. I used heroku:
+        1. I used Heroku:
-        2. Create project
+        2. Create project with unique name
-        3. Choose github project that is connected to Heroku
+        3. I choose the project and under the Deploy tab I connect the github project where the source code are
         4. Set the deployment to Autodeploy so after every commit there will be a new deployment into Heroku.
-        5. Create requirements.txt file:
-        6. pip freeze > requirements.txt
+        5. Create requirements.txt file: pip freeze > requirements.txt (In this way the Heroku will know what kind of extensions should be installed)
+        6. I set the Config Vars under the Settings (IP=0.0.0.0 and PORT=5000)
+        7. The application up and running and available under this [link](https://budgetcalculator-thirdproject.herokuapp.com)

+# ToDO: (Need to expand)
+- User stories
+- Testing documentation
+- Project description
+- UX/UI description
+- Existing features
+- Features Left to Implement